virtualstaticvoid/heroku-docker-r-examples/README.md

 These applications can be used as templates for your own R applications.

+See the README in each example's directory for further information.

 ## License

 MIT License.
 Copyright (c) 2018 Chris Stefano.
 See [MIT_LICENSE](MIT_LICENSE) for details.